PICurv 0.1.0

 • batch users can reuse that same file unless cluster.yml needs a batch-specific override.

-Restart uses the normal solve workflow.
+Restart and continuation use the normal solve workflow.
 There is no separate restart command.
+The restart source is specified entirely through CLI flags rather than YAML keys.

 Operational meaning: